 How Biryani arrived in Singapore?

-It is very likely that Biryani would have come to Singapore straight from the Persians as the city was in the very center of the Maritime Silk Road.
+It is possible that Biryani could have come to Singapore straight from the Persians as the Lion City was in the very center of the Maritime Silk Road.
 The Maritime Silk Road connected East Asia, Southeast Asia, Indian subcontinent, Arabian Peninsula, Persia, Somalia, Egypt and Europe and flourished between the 2nd century BC and 15th century AD.

 Historians have noted that ancient Singapore was a very large and populous city and that all the shipping which happened in these parts of the world went through Singapore for a very long time before Malacca was founded.

 So, while one branch of the biryani comes from the Mughals, who got the dish from Persia and subsequently during their reign in India entrenched it, the other branch of biryani must have crossed the Arabian Sea and come to Singapore, brought in by the Persian and Arab traders using the Maritime Silk Road.